-Paul Blangé (1900 to 1977) was the Executive Chef at Brennan's Restaurant at 417 Royal Street in New Orleans starting in 1946, working for Owen Edward Brennan Sr.
+Paul Blangé (1900 to 1977) was the Executive Chef at Brennan’s Restaurant in New Orleans, Louisiana.

 He created Bananas Foster, Eggs Hussarde and Chicken Pontalba at Brennan’s, and was a regular for years on the Midday programme on WDSU TV.